jonaskinnvall/joga-marketplace/README.md

 -   [x] Update Home and Featured routes
 -   [x] Make it possible to add images to items
 -   [x] Improve UI
--   [ ] Deploy site
 -   [ ] Screencasts

 # Functional Specification

-This will be a website like _Blocket_ were a user can create an account and log in by using a Google account.
-Log in with other accounts, e.g. Facebook, or with regular e-mail and password may be implemented later, but Google sign in works good and will be the only option for now at least.
+This will be a website a bit like _Blocket_ were a user can create an account and log in, using a Google account.

 Users can use the sites functions of adding items for sale or browsing for other items to buy from other users.
 Users can also "star" or "like" items to keep track of them.

-The items will be added to a database that's created to keep track of the items on the site.
+The items are added to a MongoDB database that's created to keep track of the items on the site.
 The users are also added to the database when logged in.
+Images added to items or to users are sent to Cloudinary and stored there, with the MongoDB database holding the URL to the images for respective item or user.

 # Technical Specification